 We follow guidance on good practice on this area from:

-If you have any questions or queries regarding any aspect of safeguarding, please do not hesitate to get in touch with our designated safeguarding lead Mrs Alison Hine, or one of the safeguarding team Mrs Kathy Palmizi or Mrs Laura Constable.
+If you have any questions or queries regarding any aspect of safeguarding, please do not hesitate to get in touch with our designated safeguarding lead Mrs Alison Hine, or Mrs Laura Constable.

 Young Carers are people aged between 5-18 years of age who have a responsibility or help someone with day to day needs.
 It may be as simple as talking and listening to them when they are sad or helping out in the family home.